 Up until the late 1990s, mills that produced virgin chemical pulp (i.e. non-recycled paper pulp) used elemental chlorine when creating pulp for printing and writing papers.
 Elemental chlorine is chlorine gas, which is used to bleach the pulp (after all, trees are brown, not white, like paper).
 The problem with chlorine is that, when combined with lignins (cellular glue in wood), it produces furans and highly carcinogenic dioxin.
 These harmful substances end up in the wastewater from the mill, which is released into nearby rivers and lakes.
 Dioxins, like mercury, bioaccumulate up the food chain.

 This is why the EPA placed more stringent requirements on paper mills, which effectively phased out the use of chlorine gas (elemental chlorine).
-Mills now use chlorine dioxide, which produces significantly less dioxins, but doesn’t eliminate them completely.
+Mills now use chlorine dioxide, which produces significantly fewer dioxins, but doesn’t eliminate them completely.

-Given the above, calling a paper product elemental chlorine free (ECF) isn’t much of a selling point—in most cases, it’s the minimum the law requires.
+Given the above, calling a paper product elemental chlorine-free (ECF) isn’t much of a selling point—in most cases, it’s the minimum the law requires.

 That being said, there are certain ECF bleaching methods that are better than others.
 Paper pulp mills that use oxygen delignification or other interim steps using non-chlorine beaches end up using less chlorine dioxide.